venediktov/vanilla-rtb/README.md

 open-source library utilizing  modern C++11/14  features and latest Boost.

-What differs us from other open-source libraries: our stack is small, easy to adapt to and  completely decoupled.
+What differs us from other open-source libraries like RTBkit: our stack is small, easy to adapt to and  completely decoupled.

 [vanilla-rtb ecosystem](../../wiki)